 When two people are editing the same task at the same time, via Workspaces or Joint Tasks, only the most recent edit will be saved.
 In the future we may provide a way to resolve conflicts like this, but for now you should be aware that the person who presses the save button last will win.

-If you have certain folders that you never want to share, you can mark these folders as "private" from the folder management page.
-Any folder that is marked "private" will be excluded from Workspace Sharing and Publishing (see image 1).
+Private Folders Open the Account Menu in the top right corner of the screen and click "Folders" from the organize section.
+If you have certain folders that you never want to share, you can mark these folders as "private" from this page.
+Any folder that is marked "private" will be excluded from Workspace Sharing and Publishing See Figure 3.
 Private folders do not restrict your ability to reassign tasks or create joint tasks.

 If you have enabled Joint Task Sharing and a collaborator shares a task with you, Toodledo will attempt to match up the folder to one that you already have, by comparing the names.
 It will never put it into one of your private folders.
 If you do not have a matching folder, it will be created for you.